 1-: Iron, Taj Mahal, Theocracy, Cartography without 2+ colonies

 Wonders and Leaders

 These give a lot and come at a good time (if you skip iron).
 Universitas and St. Peters are much better than Library of Alexnadria and Hanging Gardens and I prefer to wait for them while the others are busy with those wonders.
 St. Peters is great in so many strategies.
 Either you can skip happy buildings and save the population for military and get by on wonders/territories/leaders or you can get some combo with michelangelo/joan of arc or you can go down the theater line with Bach, upgrading temples and labs (perhaps used with joan) for massive culture and happiness.
 The only real downside is that ravages of time can screw you over.

 I rate Great Wall highly for two reasons.
 Firstly, as it can win you the game in age 2.
 If you manage to get 6 pop in military and some attacks you should be good.
-It is amazing with Genghis and heavy cavalry and even better with an age II tactic like mobile artillery.
+It is amazing with Genghis and heavy cavalry and even better with an age II tactic like defensive.
 Secondly as an insurance.
-It makes you a lot less dependent on age II tactics now that there are fewer in the deck and on knights which can be hard to get.
+It makes you a lot less dependent on knight and sage II tactics which can be hard to get.
 It shines in games without age 2 tactics and still works with every age 2 tactic except conquistadors and mobile artillery.
-Best in 2-player games where pressuring early age 2 is more worth it and where tactics are scarce.
+Best on fewer players as pressuring early age 2 is more decisive and tactics are scarce.

 Joan of Arc

-- Columbus is best if you get vast territory but he is usually not worth drafting without a yellow token territory as there so many other good alternatives.
+- Columbus is the best by far if you get vast territory but he is usually not worth drafting without a yellow token territory as there so many other good alternatives.

 - Barbarossa can be insanely strong if you have happiness and food to sustain him and a tactic to build towards like great wall legions or heavy cavalry or just medieval for the flexibility.
 Getting him early after Alexander or Hammurabi is the best.